libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 ## Network Statistics 📊

-Currently there are over [495,000 validators](https://beaconcha.in/validators) with this [current client diversity](https://clientdiversity.org/#distribution). libp2p is running on all those consensus clients; an amazing testament to 6+ years of hard work!
+Currently there are over [495,000 validators](https://beaconcha.in/validators) with this [current client diversity](https://clientdiversity.org/#distribution).
+The number of networked Beacon Chain nodes is [around 10,000 at the current count](https://www.nodewatch.io/). libp2p is running on all those consensus clients; an amazing testament to 6+ years of hard work!

 # What's next? :rocket:

 Now that the Merge is gone smoothly, the main collaboration efforts have resolved successfully.
 At this time, Protocol Labs is supporting the Ethereum community in ensuring the libp2p is running smoothly and reliably.
-Some of the future roadmap items for libp2p and Ethereum have been hinted in the specification (like exploring the usage of QUIC or an updated protocol for negotiation.)
+Some of the future roadmap items for libp2p and Ethereum have been hinted in the specification (like exploring the usage of QUIC).
 We expect that when the time comes for that, collaboration will pick up steam once more!

 Thanks for reading!